Ross65536/adc-middleware/README.md

 Features:
 - Support for all of the AIRR ADC API functionalities except for: `tsv` format on POST endpoints.
-- Response fields filtering based on provided token access level
+- Response fields filtering based on provided token access level.
-- Emission of UMA tickets restricted to the fields requested
+- Emission of UMA tickets restricted to the fields requested.

 You can also checkout this simple [front-end](https://github.com/Ross65536/adc-middleware-frontend) for testing the access control capabilities of this middleware.